VladC24/vr-hide-and-go-beetroot/README.md

 We have a premade file for use with Samsung phones and Gear VR headsets.
 In order to get this working follow these steps:

-- Get the complete project by running `git clone git@github.com:Carlton7/vr-hide-and-go-leek.git` in your terminal.
+- Get the complete project by running `git clone git@github.com:VladC24/vr-hide-and-go-beetroot.git` in your terminal.
 - Connect your Samsung to your computer.
 - In the project repository find the file `vr-hide-and-go-leek/game_version01.apk` and drag into your mobile phone file structure.
 - On your phone access the file and download.
-- Now all you will have to do is open the vr-hide-and-go-leek file on your phone, attach it to the headset and you'll be able to enter the virtual world.
+- Now all you will have to do is open the vr-hide-and-go-beetroot file on your phone, attach it to the headset and you'll be able to enter the virtual world.

 ## HOW TO USE THE GAME